The World Wars (miniseries): Expanded version

 During the expanded re-airings during June, instead of three episodes, the series was split into six episodes.

 "Trial by Fire" and "Never Surrender", episodes 1 and 5 of the expanded six-part series, use the same names as episodes 1 and 3 of the original three part series with two hour episodes.

-Home media release
+Home media

 On September 9, 2014, the miniseries was released on DVD and Blu-ray Disc formats.
 The two-disc includes English subtitles and bonus material, such as deleted scenes of over an hour of footage cut from the original U.S. broadcast; "Characters In Depth" of Churchill, Stalin, Truman, Roosevelt, Eisenhower, and Hitler; and 10 featurettes on both wars.
 UltraViolet digital copies of each episode were also included.